Convert AVI to JSON Online Free

 Yes.
 The output is standard JSON, compatible with any parser.
 The schema matches ffprobe's -show_format -show_streams JSON format.

 Yes. ffprobe reads only the header and index, so even gigabyte-sized AVI files are processed in seconds.
-Files up to 500MB can be uploaded through the web interface.
+Files up to 100MB can be uploaded through the web interface with eligible paid access.

 ffprobe will return whatever metadata it can recover and flag the rest.
 If the header itself is unreadable, the converter returns an error message instead of partial metadata.